-Whether you are an unfortunate Comcast victim, er… customer or not, this post should still be of interest, because Comcast isn’t the only ISP with a history of erroneous modem rental fees.
+Whether you are an unfortunate Comcast XFinity victim, er… customer or not, this post should still be of interest, because Comcast isn’t the only ISP with a history of erroneous modem rental fees.

 In the past, I have provided guidance on how to replace a Comcast modem with your own, which is the best way to get rid of your Comcast modem rental fee.
 If you haven’t yet done this with Comcast (or your ISP), don’t hesitate.
 Comcast raised modem rental fees to $11 per month ($132) per year in early 2018, which means we’re about due for another modem rental fee increase sometime soon.
 Comcast is already making an estimated $1B+ per year from these fees – don’t be a victim that adds to that ridiculous number.